 Employees who are struggling with substance abuse may have lower productivity levels, higher absenteeism rates, and increased turnover.
 By maintaining a drug-free workplace policy, employers can help to ensure that their employees are focused, engaged, and committed to their work.

-If an employee causes an accident or injury while under the influence of drugs or alcohol, the employer may be held legally liable.
-By implementing drug-free workplace programs, employers can protect themselves from potential legal issues and reduce their liability in the event of an incident.
+IIf an employee causes an accident or injury while under the influence of drugs or alcohol, the employer may be held legally liable.
+By implementing random drug testing in the workplace, employers can protect themselves from potential legal issues and reduce their liability in the event of an incident.

 A drug free workplace can help to foster a positive company culture that values employee health, safety, and well-being.
 This can help to attract and retain high-quality employees who are committed to working in a supportive and healthy work environment.